What Does the Bible say About Christians Judging Others?

 "So too, at the present time there is a remnant chosen by grace.
 And if by grace, then is it no longer by works: if it were, grace would no longer be grace."
 (Rom.
 11:5,6)

-Most of the False Teachers and Prophets listed on this site are teaching a Works Salvation
+Most of the False Teachers and Prophets judged on this site are also teaching a Works Salvation

 Did Jesus Rebuke his Own Disciples?